 We met lovely people who were happy to see us and had a fabulous trip.
 And I’m glad we managed our expectations regarding the level of service we would get during this voyage.
 People from New Caledonia are very friendly, but it is quickly obvious that they are not trained in tourism and hospitality.
 That’s part of the charm!

-… and a few extra travel tips to make your trip to New Caledonia cheaper:
+A few extra travel tips to make your trip to New Caledonia cheaper

 11. Avoid hotels